PeraltaFrian/Frian_Git_Activity-/recipes.md

 6. Bake in the preheated oven until a toothpick inserted into the cake comes out clean, 25 to 28 minutes.
 7. Remove from the oven and let cool in the skillet for 10 minutes; don't let the cake cool too much or it will stick to the pan.
 8. Run an offset spatula around the edges to gently loosen cake.
 Place a plate over the skillet, then flip and carefully turn the warm cake out onto a plate.
 Transfer any fruit or glaze that sticks in the skillet back to the cake.

+## Drinks
+### Brewed Coffee

+Ingredients:
+- 1 cup hot water
+- 2 tablespoons coarse-ground coffee (for a stronger cup, add up to 2 tablespoons more)

+Instructions:
+1. Bring water to a boil; let stand 2 minutes (water should be just below boiling point).
+2. Pour a small amount into a French press.
+Swirl once to warm carafe; discard.
+3. Put ground coffee in carafe.
+Pour in hot water.
+Stir once with a wooden spoon.
+Position plunger at top of carafe; let stand 4 minutes.
+Slowly push plunger down.
+Serve.